Triphasic Training Principle 1 – Precision AlloAdaptive Modulation

 The most effective method for athletes with this principle would be the Goat Performance Drill.

-Triphasic Training Principle 3 – To be Released
+Triphasic Training Principle 3 – Fast Twitch Repeated Sprint Ability(RSA) Sequencing Principle

 Triphasic Training Principle 4 – Specific Muscle Fiber Density Training